Procedural Executive Function, Part 2

 “Like how we treat renegades?”

 “Exactly.
-And how much cooperation the regions are willing to do together.”
+And how much cooperation the regions are willing to engage in to face common threats.”

-It takes Red a minute to notice, but Giovanni looks… different, than last time they met, and than he’s ever looked in videos.
-Lighter, somehow, more… excited?
-No. Hopeful?
-Free?
+It takes Red a minute to notice, but Giovanni looks… different, than last time they met.
+Lighter, somehow, more… relaxed.

 “You wanted to speak in private before the meeting?”
 Red prompts, unsure how long Agent Looker would wait before getting suspicious.